 This is the Turkish word for “meerschaum”.

-Mahale is a Turkish tobacco.
+Mahale is an Oriental sub-varietal.
 It has a fine leaf, decadent aroma, and delicious medium flavor.

 Maryland is strand of American pipe tobacco.
 It is less popular than Burley or Virginia.
 Maryland tobacco is a very mild mixture.
 It is used to sweeten and add a nutty flavor to American tobacco blends.
 Unfortunately, due to legislation this tobacco is produced less and less in the state of Maryland.